"End Intimate Partner Abuse

 How the Intimate Partner Abuse Treatment Program Works

-This treatment is in no way an opportunity to hide behind the abuse dynamic nor manipulate the therapists to side with either party.
+This treatment is in no way an opportunity to hide behind the abuse dynamic nor manipulate the therapist to side with either party.
 Instead, each person is expected to utilize their individual therapeutic alliance to their own personal benefit as they take responsibility for their respective growth, healing and change.

 What the Batterer Can Expect